vijaynvb/CBA_TodoAPI/TodoAPI/Diagrams/UserSequenceDiagram.md

-﻿// //create sequence diagram for the flow of crud operations on todos and users model by verifying the #file:'TodosController.cs' and #file:'UsersController.cs' as a mermaid sequencejourney
+﻿//create sequence diagram for the flow of crud operations on todos and users model by verifying the #file:'TodosController.cs' and #file:'UsersController.cs' as a mermaid sequencejourney
+// add security vulnerabilities to the sequence diagram
 ```mermaid

 sequenceDiagram